A Brief History Of The 12 Inch Single And Its Impact On Pop Music

 After a lull in the 1990s, the 12‑inch has re‑emerged in the 21st century as a symbol of authenticity and tactile experience.
 Indie labels, electronic artists, and even major pop acts now release limited‑edition 12‑inch singles that are hand‑numbered, feature bespoke artwork, or incorporate the zoetrope picture‑disc technique — where a spinning disc creates a moving image when viewed under a strobe light.

 Artists such as Daft Punk, Disclosure, and Kendrick Lamar have issued 12‑inch versions of their tracks with exclusive remixes not available elsewhere.
-The format’s resurgence also fuels a new wave of vinyl pressing plants that specialize in short‑run, high‑quality productions, often using 180‑gram vinyl to maximize fidelity.
+The format’s resurgence also fuels a new wave of vinyl pressing plants that specialise in short‑run, high‑quality productions, often using 180‑gram vinyl to maximise fidelity.

 The Sonic Edge: Why the 12‑Inch Still Beats the 7‑Inch